 I’m on the faculty at UVA Darden, a graduate business school which offers an MBA and an MSBA (MS in Business Analytics).
 In these programs, I teach classes on digital design and development (and also online courses in agile and product management).

 That’s what I do, but the reason I do it is that I’m super interested in how we create the general manager of the future- the person that knows how to create customer-centric focus and then translate it into high-functioning, collaborative practice across design, development, analytics, and delivery.
 Basically, the ideal product manager.
 From a skills perspective, I think it looks something like the diagram you see here.
+For someone in an MBA or similar program, I think the progression looks something like this: MBA Roadmap to Digital Product Management (@Darden).

 But does that actually produce good work in practice?
 And, if so, how do individuals get there?
 For the last couple of years, I’ve been collaborating with a colleague who teaches data science (Casey Lichtendahl- currently on leave at Google) to offer independent studies for students who are interested in applied practice integrating these skills as a kind of capstone experience at the end of their second year at Darden.
 We’ve seen a lot of great work, and this year we have five students do a joint project that I thought was particularly interesting.